johnnykungdev/userDoc_online/docs/8-troubleShooting.md

 - Any Linux OS that supports the browsers mentioned above
 - Any Chrome OS that supports the browsers mentioned above

+### Figma website cannot be reached

+The error may occurs due to server offline.
+Proceed to [figma status]([https://status.figma.com/](https://status.figma.com/)) to confirm the status of Figma server.
+If the server is down, please contact Figma through [figma support contact]([https://www.figma.com/contact/](https://www.figma.com/contact/)) to seek support.

 ## Memory Usage Alert

 The alert is caused of Figma occupying more memory than memory limitation in the browser.
 To reduce memory usage, there are multiple ways of resolving the issue.